FIWARE/tutorials.Linked-Data/README.md

 -   Has an `id` which must be unique.
 For example `urn:ngsi-ld:Building:store001`,
 -   Has `type` which should be a fully qualified URN of a well defined data model.
 For example `https://uri.fiware.org/ns/datamodels/Building`
--   Has _property_ of the entity, for example, an `address` attribute which holds the adress of the store.
+-   Has _property_ of the entity, for example, an `address` attribute which holds the address of the store.
 This can be expanded into `http://schema.org/address`, which is known as a fully qualified name ([FQN](https://en.wikipedia.org/wiki/Fully_qualified_name)).
 -   The `address`, like any _property_ will have a _value_ corresponding to the _property_ `address` (e.g. _Bornholmer